The Queensland Government is transferring to reform a century-old legal “loophole” that lets accused rapists walk free.

 Queensland Law Society president Bill Potts welcomed the referral but supported the retention of the incorrect perception defense.

-“We don’t be given that it is a smooth defense to make out and it is genuinely not a get out of prison unfastened excuse … however, though, a discussion and evidence-primarily based reaction from the Queensland Law Reform Commission is a welcome improvement,” he said.
+“We won’t be given that it is a smooth defense to make out and it is genuinely not a get out of prison unfastened excuse … however discussion and evidence-primarily based reaction from the Queensland Law Reform Commission is a welcome improvement,” he said.